Growth & Resource Protection

 The traditional New England village is a pattern of development that has served Cape Cod well for 350 years.
 APCC has assisted several Cape towns in efforts to revitalize and redevelop their town centers.
 Reducing growth in outlying natural resource areas while promoting growth in existing town centers helps protect the Cape’s environment and discourage the sprawling development that has occurred on Cape Cod in recent decades.
-At the same time, revitalized mixed use town centers provide opportunities for economic development, create additional housing, and help decrease the region’s reliance on automobiles.
+At the same time, revitalized mixed use town centers with municipal wastewater infrastructure provide opportunities for affordable housing and economic development, and help decrease the region’s reliance on automobiles.

 Land Use Planning